Meet our Support Team

 I also understand what it’s like to be an educator and I love supporting them through resources, hosting one-on-one catch-ups, answering membership questions, and hearing the amazing learning opportunities they are offering our little ones.

-What is your spirit kitchen or garden tool and why?
+What is your most-loved kitchen or garden tool and why?
 The slow cooker, because I love minimal fuss and nurturing things slowly over time.
 You put the hard work in at the beginning and then at the end of the day you have a nourishing warm meal that has come together and feeds many.

 What is your favourite resource or recipe on the Shared Table?
 I love the kitchen trolley.
 If you have a trolley, you have a roaming kitchen, perfect for the early childhood sector.